substack/ploy/readme.markdown

 Move the process at branch name `src` to `dst`, killing the branch process at `src` if it was running.

+## server.getWorking(cb)

+Gather an array of the working directories in `cb(err, working)`.
+Each `w` item in the `working` array has:

+* w.commit - the commit hash of the checked out working directory
+* w.time - the unix timestamp of when the commit was sent
+* w.branch - the branch name that was deployed. undefined if inactive.
+* w.pid - the process id. undefined if inactive.
+* w.dir - the working directory

+## server.clean(cb)

+Remove inactive working directories.

 # events

 ## server.on('spawn', function (ps, info) {})